mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Weddings & Funerals

-- Indoor weddings and funerals are limited to 50 people, or 50% capacity, whichever is greater.
+- Indoor weddings and funerals are limited to group sizes to 25 people or 25% capacity, whichever is lower, for gatherings that include unvaccinated people who are eligible to be vaccinated. _Effective October 12, 2021._
-    - Proof of vaccination is required for weddings held in indoor licensed facilities.
-- Outdoor weddings and funerals are limited to 500 people, or if an outdoor venue has a capacity limit, the allowed capacity is 50% or 150 people, whichever is greater.
+- Outdoor weddings and funerals are limited to 50 people, or if an outdoor venue has a capacity limit, the allowed capacity is 50% or 150 people, whichever is greater.

-### Retail stores and malls
+### Retail Stores and Malls

 _Includes markets, garden centres, and occasional pop-up retail._

+- Retail capacity is permitted at 50% in the Southern Health-Santé Sud health region.
+- Retail capacity is permitted at 100% in the Interlake-Eastern, Northern, Prairie Mountain and Winnipeg health regions.
 - May open provided the operator of the business takes actions to ensure two metres of separation of customers.
+Masks are required indoors.
 - Food courts must follow the rules set out for restaurants in the public health order.

-### Outdoor and Indoor Sports and Recreation
+### Indoor and Outdoor Sports and Recreation

 - **Indoor** Sports and Recreation:
-    - Proof of vaccination required, excluding youth participants in recreational sport.
+    - Proof of vaccination is required, excluding youth participants in recreational sport.
-    - All spectators also need to be fully immunized.
+    - All spectators aged 18 and up will also need to be fully immunized.
-    - Parents and coaches will require proof of vaccination.
+    - Parents and coaches will require proof of vaccination
     - All indoor group activities permitted with no capacity limits on participants.
 This includes games, practices, competitions/ tournaments, day camps, rehearsals and recitals.
-    - Spectator capacity limits still apply - 50% capacity.
-This includes other teams who are not active on the field of play (e.g.: at a tournament) and spectators should maintain a two-metre distance whenever reasonably possible.
 - **Outdoor** Sports and Recreation:
     - No capacity limits for participants.
 Includes games, practices, competitions/ tournaments, day camps, rehearsals and recitals.
     - Spectator capacity limited to 50% of the capacity of a place.
 This includes other teams who are not active on the field of play (ex: at a tournament) and spectators should maintain a two-metre distance whenever reasonably possible.